-Nadgee wilderness walk is a 55km, grade 5 hike located in the Nadgee Nature Reserve, New South Wales.
-The hike should take around 3-4 days to complete.
+Nadgee Wilderness Walk is a 55km, grade 5 hike in Nadgee Nature Reserve, New South Wales.
+This hike typically takes 3-4 days to complete.

 If you're looking for the ultimate coastal hike, Nadgee wilderness walk could possibly be the one.
 Not for the faint-hearted, it's a four-day 55km hike along untouched pieces of southern NSW coastline from Merrica River to Mallacoota, and well worth experiencing.